2025 United States–Houthi ceasefire: Ceasefire deal

-On May 6, 2025, U.S. President Donald Trump declared an end to the strikes on Yemen, stating that they were over, "effective immediately," as a result of a ceasefire between the U.S. and the Houthis, brokered by Oman.
+On May 6, 2025, U.S. president Donald Trump declared an end to the strikes on Yemen, stating that they were over, "effective immediately," as a result of a ceasefire between the U.S. and the Houthis, brokered by Oman.
 The announcement took place during a meeting with Canadian Prime Minister Mark Carney at the Oval Office.
 The Houthis agreed to halt attacks on vessels in the Red Sea but emphasized that the ceasefire did not in "any way, shape, or form" apply to Israel.
 While Trump framed the truce as the Houthis having "capitulated" and not "want[ing] to fight anymore," while also having shown "a lot of bravery," the Houthis stated that it was in fact the U.S. that "backed down."
-Administration officials interviewed by the New York Times said that Trump agreed to the cease fire because the airstrikes were not achieving their objectives and the United States failed to achieve air superiority against the Houthis.
-According to reports, Iran played a role in persuading the Houthis to reach a truce with the United States to help build "momentum" for the 2025 U.S.–Iran nuclear negotiations.
+Administration officials interviewed by The New York Times said that Trump agreed to the cease fire because the airstrikes were not achieving their objectives and the United States failed to achieve air superiority against the Houthis.
+According to reports, Iran played a role in persuading the Houthis to reach a truce with the United States to help build "momentum" for the 2025 Iran–United States negotiations.

 In response to Israeli backlash, U.S. ambassador to Israel Mike Huckabee said that the United States does not require Israeli approval to reach a ceasefire deal, asserting that the United States will take action against threats to U.S. citizens and not necessarily Israel.

 Aftermath

-Amid the intensification of the Iran–Israel war in June 2025, the Houthis vowed to join the war on the side of Iran if the United States assisted Israel in offensive strikes against Iran.
+Amid the intensification of the Iran–Israel Twelve-Day war in June 2025, the Houthis vowed to join the war on the side of Iran if the United States assisted Israel in offensive strikes against Iran.
 Following the U.S. strikes on Iran on June 21, the Houthis indicated they would end the ceasefire, but there has been no resumption of hostilities.
 The Houthis resumed attacks on non-U.S. vessels in the Red Sea on July 6, 2025, sinking the Liberian-flagged cargo ship Magic Seas, during the attack killed three mariners and wounded two others.